Inherited Roles

 get_inconsistent_metadata API.

-which is trying to inherit permissions from the role pr1
+Following the above example, the role R which is trying to inherit permissions from the role pr1 and pr2 will be

-marked as inconsistent for the table permission of the table article
+marked as inconsistent for the table permission of the table article.

 This inconsistency is informational and can be ignored if the conflicting role entity pair is not going to be used.
 If this inconsistency needs to be resolved, then it can be done by adding a permission explicitly for the conflicting role entity pair.